 22. Wave Desk

 These writing desks have a curved front with one end deeper than the other for a more eccentric look.
 Aside from its unique style, this design has additional support for the dominant hand while using a mouse.
-Thus, many people prefer to use this as a computer desk, especially for desktops with navigation tools.
+Thus, many prefer this as a computer desk, especially for desktops with navigation tools.

 Moreover, the broader side of the desk can hold various office equipment and storage solutions.